ankane/multiverse/README.md

 - Pending migration check
 - `schema_cache.yml`

-Also note that `ActiveRecord::Migration.maintain_test_schema!` doesn’t affect additional databases.
+Also note that `ActiveRecord::Migration.maintain_test_schema!` doesn’t affect additional databases, and you may run into errors with fixtures if the additional databases aren’t the same type as the primary.

 ## Upgrading to Rails 6